MatsDK/TauRPC/README.md

 [![](https://img.shields.io/npm/v/taurpc)](https://www.npmjs.com/package/taurpc) [![](https://img.shields.io/crates/v/taurpc)](https://crates.io/crates/taurpc) [![](https://img.shields.io/docsrs/taurpc)](https://docs.rs/taurpc/) ![](https://img.shields.io/crates/l/taurpc)

-This package is a Tauri extension to give you a fully-typed RPC layer for [Tauri commands](https://tauri.app/v1/guides/features/command/).
+This package is a Tauri extension to give you a fully-typed IPC layer for [Tauri commands](https://tauri.app/v1/guides/features/command/).
 The TS types corresponding to your pre-defined Rust backend API are generated on runtime, after which they can be used to call the backend from your Typescript frontend framework of choice.
 You can also easily send events to the frontend with typed arguments from the Rust backend.

 # Usage🔧